Spoon Fishing For Steelhead In Rivers: Methods Of Top Guides

 Based on my experience, the most effective spoon colors for steelhead fishing in rivers are chartreuse, chartreuse/silver, silver, silver/orange, green/silver, and blue/silver.

-Method #3: With this method, cast the lure out and across the river, allowing it to sink to the bottom.
-Lift the rod tip from waist high to a few feet over your head, then lower the rod and repeat.
-This creates a jigging up and down motion, causing the spoon to flutter like an injured baitfish, which can trigger the steelhead’s aggressive response.
+Method #3 – Most Effective: With this method, cast the lure out and across the river, allowing it to sink to the bottom.
+Lift the rod tip from waist high to a few feet over your head, then lower the rod with slight tension on the line, allowing the spoon to hit the bottom, and repeat.

 How Fast To Reel A Spoon For Steelhead?